zotroneneis/zotroneneis.github.io/_posts/2018-08-08-blog-post-day-16-to-18.md

   - dataclasses
 ---

 **Topics:** Data classes
 **Updated** 2020-10-05

-## Data classes
 Data classes are a feature that is new in Python 3.7.
 And taking a look at them is definitely worth it!

+## Data classes
 According to the [PEP](https://www.python.org/dev/peps/pep-0557/) on data classes, they are basically "mutable namedtuples with defaults".
 We already looked at namedtuples on [day 10 and 11](http://www.alpopkes.com/posts/2018/08/coding-challenge-day-10-and-11/).
 Namedtuples allow us to create an *immutable class* that primarily stores *values* (i.e. attributes).
 We used namedtuples for our `DarkArmyMember` class (because once you become a member of the dark army there is no way back.
-Unless, of course, you want to get killed by Lord Odon).
+Unless, of course, you want to get killed by Master Odon).

 Data classes can do the same things as namedtuples.
 However, they make it much easier to create a class because a data class implements several useful methods by default.
 Let's create a data class and see what functionality it includes out of the box.
 We haven't specified the different departments of the Magical Universe yet so let's change that!